ballerina-platform/ballerina-dev-website/components/eda/code/eda-bbe/websocket.md

 ---
-title: 'WebSocket, TCP socket for the Web'
+title: 'WebSocket, TCP socket for the web'
-description: WebSocket is an excellent choice for message transmission, particularly on the Web.
-With Ballerina, you not only have the capability to utilize WebSocket as-is but also the flexibility to develop custom subprotocols that align with your organization's specific requirements.
+description: WebSocket is an excellent choice for message transmission particularly on the web.
+With Ballerina, you not only have the capability to utilize a WebSocket as it is but also the flexibility to develop custom subprotocols that align with your organization's specific requirements.
 url: 'https://github.com/ballerina-platform/module-ballerina-websocket/tree/main/examples/taxi-service-management'
 ---
 ```